Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 ### Desk Craft (2022 Dec)

-*Desk Craft* is a world-changing game development tools.
+*Desk Craft* is a world-changing game development tool.
 It's a game engine but also a game.

-Also, *Desk Craft* removes the boundary between developing and playing a game made on Desk.
+*Desk Craft* completely removes the boundary between developing and playing a game.
 It means:
 - in the developer view, we don't have any button like "▶️" in Unity.
 We don't need to switch the mode anymore.
 - updating a game state in a game logic is accomplished by updating the code itself.
-- releasing a game means publishing the same environment that is used for its development.
+- releasing a game means publishing the development environment with some optimization.

 **Influenced by:**
 - Minecraft